unix-world/Smart.Framework.Modules/README.md

 	* SocialMedia Facebook: Js + PHP API
 	* SocialMedia Twitter: Js + PHP API

-## Extra App Modules:
+### Extra App Modules (LGPLv3 licensed ; can be used with Smart.Framework licensed under LGPLv3 license only):
+	* PageBuilder: a content management API for Smart.Framework
 	* SVN (manager): a SVN (subversion) web based manager
 	* Cloud (manager): an advanced Cloud Api: WebDAV, CalDAV / WebCal and CardDAV / WebAddressbook

+### Extra App Widgets (GPLv3 licensed ; can be used with Smart.Framework licensed under LGPLv3 license only):
 	* Agile (manager): an Agile project management API for Smart.Framework
-	* PageBuilder: a content management API for Smart.Framework

-## Extra Libs:
+	* Workflow Components: a collection of smart Javascript components and utilities

+### Extra Libs (BSD licensed):
 	* PostgreSQL Extended connector: make life easier for the Smart.Framework PostgreSQL connector by providing an advanced functionality class
 	* Solr: connector for Apache Solr 3.x / 4.x / 5.x / 6.x / 7.x (or later versions)
 	* CURL based HTTP Client Lib with proxy support